-Rock 'n' Roller Coaster starring Aerosmith is the best roller coaster in the world.
-That's Dad's opinion and he's sticking to it.
+Rock ‘n’ Roller Coaster starring Aerosmith is the best roller coaster in the world.
+Not just the Disney World – the world world.
+That’s Dad’s opinion and he’s sticking to it.
 Hey, the music is thrilling, the themeing is great, the launch is mind-blowing, and the ride is as smooth as butter.
-Sweet Emotion!
+Sweeeeeeeeeeeeet Emooooooootion!

 Why is it that the shortest rides at Disney World have the longest lines?

-Disney has great preshow's and this is one of the all time best.
-When you enter the building you enter the offices of G-Force Records.
+Disney has great preshows and this is one of the all-time best.
+When you enter the building you find yourself in the offices of G-Force Records.
 Posters line the walls from some of of the groups that are under contract to Disney.
 (Some are pretty popular.)
 There are a couple of displays of recording equipment.

-You then enter a "recording studio" where the group Aerosmith is just wrapping up a recording session and getting ready to leave for a concert on the other side of town (Los Angles).
+You then enter a “recording studio” where the band (Aerosmith) is just wrapping up a recording session and getting ready to leave for a concert on the other side of town (Los Angles).
 As the band starts to leave they notice that they are leaving guests behind and badger their manager to bring the guests along.
-The manager orders up a limo, a super stretch limo, for the guests and promises the band that you'll get to the concert.
-The band leaves, the doors open and off you go into the ride.
+The manager orders up a limo (a super stretch limo) for the guests and promises the band that you’ll get to the concert.
+The band leaves, the doors open and off you go into a back alley to await your ride.

 You are loaded into a super duper hopped up, super (I said that once already, didn’t I) stretch limo for your quick ride across town to the concert.
 This car is hot.
 It’s also really cool.
 The car is decked out with the most powerful audio system ever put into any automobile.
 There are 126 speakers in every car.
 This limo rocks!